cmecmetrics/Drought_Metrics/README.md

 Including codes about reading, interpolating, masking NetCDF data of GCMs and calculating metrics to evaluate models' performance on droughts.

 ## Environment
+Users must have a conda environment named "_CMEC_drought_metrics" to run this module.
+A conda package manager such as Miniconda or Anaconda can be used to accomplish this.
+The environment requirements and two strategies for creating this environment are provided below.

-Python 3.6 is recommended.
+Packages: Python 3.6 is recommended.
 The required packages are affine, basemap, cartopy, esmpy, geopandas, matplotlib, netcdf4, numpy, pandas, rasterio, scikit-learn, scipy, shapely, xarray, xesmf, and climate-indices.

-A conda environment can be created using drought_metrics.yml:
+Create from yml: A conda environment can be created using drought_metrics.yml on the command line.
+The resulting environment may not work on all systems:
-`conda env create -f drought_metrics.yml`.
-The resulting environment may not work on all systems.
+`conda env create -f drought_metrics.yml`

-If creating an environment from scratch, it is recommended that conda and the conda-forge channel are used to install all packages **except** climate-indices, geopandas, rasterio, and scikit-learn.
+Create via command line: It is recommended that conda and the conda-forge channel are used to install all packages **except** climate-indices, geopandas, rasterio, and scikit-learn.
 Use pip to install these four packages afterwards.
 For example:
 `conda create -n _CMEC_drought_metrics --no-default-packages python=3.6`
 `conda activate _CMEC_drought_metrics`
 `conda install -c conda-forge affine basemap cartopy esmpy matplotlib netcdf4 numpy pandas pip scipy shapely xarray xesmf`